puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 #### Persistent Disks and Instances

-By default, if you delete an instance that has a persistent boot disk, the disk will *not* be deleted unless you explicitly delete it.
-When you create an instance, the module will first check to see if there is a pre-existing persistent disk with the same name as the instance and attempt to use that as the instances boot disk.
+When an instance is created without explicitly defining `persistent_boot_disk` to `true`, the module will first check to see if there is a pre-existing persistent disk with the same name as the instance and attempt to use that as the instance's boot disk.
+The pre-existing PD with matching name must have been created with the `source_image` parameter *or* have been created from a previous instance so that there is a valid image/operating-system suitable for booting the instance.

+A scratch (ephemeral) disk will be used at instance create time if there is no explicit `persistent_boot_disk = 'true'` and there is no pre-existing PD with matching name.
+Any data on a scratch disk will be lost if the instance is terminated.

+When you delete an instance that has a persistent boot disk, the disk will *not* be deleted.
+This provides the default behavior of persisting your data between instance termination and re-creation.
+If you truly want to delete a persistent disk, you must do so explicitly with it's own type-block and ensure=absent attribute.

 ### Classifying resources